hackjalstead/IRCP/README.md

 ## IRCP Features

-IRCP includes lab single image, lab multi-image, Live host & Bootable versions

 IRCP supports E01, VMDK, VHD, VHDX images & Live hosts.

+IRCP includes lab single image, lab multi-image, Live host & Bootable versions.

-Each script contains built-in automation to mount/dismount of images, detect OS parition, detect OS type, create Evidence folders & execute Kape with customizable parser variables which Responders can change to suit varied investigational needs.
+Each script contains built-in automation to mount/dismount of images, detect OS parition, detect OS type, create Evidence folders & execute Kape with parsers id'd from OS type.

+IRCP has customizable Kape parser variables which Responders can change to suit varied investigational needs.
 A full breakdown of each scripts features can be found below.

 All logging is copied to the root of each hosts evidence folder.
 The logs include IRCP console log, Kape Modules/Targets log & Target System Information containing IP, domain, OS, users, timezone etc. taken with RECmd.